 These actions were based on encouraged activities identified in the 2012 Process Plan, taking into consideration the restoration concept proposals as part of the public scoping process.
 The concept proposals submitted by the public for the Mill-Willow watershed are set forth in abstracts #32, 66 and 69.
-The State's actions, after the flow limitations are addressed, generally cover the concepts in the abstracts.
+The State's actions, after or in coordination with addressing flow limitations, generally cover the concepts in the abstracts.
 These concepts adequately focus on factors within Mill and Willow creeks that limit restoration of the Clark Fork River and Silver Bow Creek mainstems, without a need for reliance on additional State generated alternatives.

-The costs to implement the Mill and Willow creek actions are estimated by combining the three concept proposals, plus a 5% project management cost and a 15% engineering and oversight cost.
-As costs for individual projects within the watershed are mostly conceptual at this time, funding for individual projects within the watershed will be based on cost-effectiveness and cost benefit, rather than concepts proposal estimates.
+The costs to implement the Mill and Willow Creek actions are estimated by combining the costs for the concept proposals plus additional funds due to the conceptual nature of project proposals and additional unknown costs associated with project implementation (e.g. engineering, permitting, fluctuating construction material costs, etc.).
+As costs for individual projects within the watershed are conceptual, funding individual projects within the watershed will be based on identified priorities, cost-effectiveness and cost benefit, rather than concept proposal estimates.